 As Associate Director of BJE, Phil Liff-Grieff oversees the agency’s Centers for Excellence in Jewish Educational Engagement, Complementary Education and Early Childhood and Parent Education.
-He also oversees new project development and is currently working with projects in digital gaming in Jewish education, rethinking parenting of 0 to 3 year olds and connecting Israeli-American families to the organized Jewish community.
+He also oversees new project development and is currently working on professional development for teen educators, rethinking parenting of 0 to 3 year olds and connecting Israeli-American families to the organized Jewish community.

 Phil is on the adjunct faculty of the School of Communal Service of Hebrew Union College in Los Angeles, having taught courses for graduate students including Experiential Education and Management in the Digital Age.
 He also teaches Experiential Education as part of JUC’s national Certificate Program in Jewish Education for Adolescents and Emerging Adults.
 He has been working extensively in the area of Web 2.0, and social media in education and in the world of non-profits and has led workshops and webinars for teachers, Jewish community professionals and rabbis.

 Prior to assuming his position at BJE, Phil was the founding Executive Director of the Jewish Federation of the Greater San Gabriel and Pomona Valleys, a community on the outskirts of Los Angeles.
 In that role, he oversaw the creation of a new central communal Jewish agency, focusing on community-building, fundraising and the programmatic activity of a spread-out suburban Jewish community.